Office Hours are 7:30 am to 3:30 pm

 Please do not plan vacations on school days or to extend a weekend.
 This is not legal.
 Your child misses school and learns that schoolwork is not important.
 We very much want to improve our attendance and our student achievement -- both go together.

-February 12 -- Minimum Day Dismissal
+August 18 -- Minimum Day Dismissal for Grades 1-5

 Welcome to the Glen Cove Elementary School Website.
 We hope that you will find and be able to access useful information about the school.
 As a reminder, each week we publish a newsletter that all children bring home.
 This is and will continue to be our primary means of regular communication.
 We post the content of the Newsletter below each week.
 The Peachjar feature on the top left hand of this page has flyers from the community that would be of interests to families.
 Just click on the icon.